Content Map Terms

 Whenever possible, meniscus surgery is done using arthroscopy, rather than through a large cut in the knee.

-Your doctor will likely suggest the treatment that he or she thinks will work best for you.
+Your doctor will likely suggest the treatment that they think will work best for you.
 This is based on where the tear is, the pattern of the tear, and how big it is.

 Your pain level, your age, your health, and your activity level may also affect your treatment options.